CIA activities in Indonesia: CIA failed coup attempt of 1958

 Nevertheless, the dissidents of Sumatra were anticipated to issue a demand for the establishment of an anti-communist government on February 7, 1958, threatening that any denial of this demand would lead to a rival regime.
-Noting the dissidents deep distrust of Sukarno, prior proposals for compromise coming from the Djuanda Cabinet were rejected outright.
+Noting the dissident's deep distrust of Sukarno, prior proposals for compromise coming from the Djuanda Cabinet were rejected outright.
 Dissidents supported the Indonesian diplomatic missions in various countries including Singapore, South Vietnam, Malaya, and Italy.
 Given their resistance to prior proposals, an intelligence memo indicated that the rival regime was poised to proceed regardless of Sukarno's response.
 As such, these negotiations were viewed as Sukarno's stalling tactic in order to avoid the formation of the rival regime.

-While the dissidents were poised to take action regardless of Sukarno's response to their demand, they still feared military attacks from Djakarta in the form of airstrikes.
-In addition, Djakarta was allegedly maneuvering to split the dissidents, specifically the group under South Sumatran commander Barlian.
+While the dissidents were poised to take action regardless of Sukarno's response to their demand, they still feared military attacks from Jakarta in the form of airstrikes.
+In addition, Jakarta was allegedly maneuvering to split the dissidents, specifically the group under South Sumatran commander Barlian.
 Propaganda to dispel the dissident movement was also alleged to have been in existence in an intelligence memo, as both Indonesia and the Soviet Union were branding the dissidents' movement as a U.S. plot to fragment and enslave the nation.

 On February 9, 1958, rebel Colonel Maludin Simbolon issued an ultimatum in the name of a provincial government, the Dewan Banteng or Central Sumatran Revolutionary Council, calling for the formation of a new central government.
 On February 15 Dewan Banteng became part of a wider Pemerintah Revolusioner Republik Indonesia (PRRI or "Revolutionary Government of the Republic of Indonesia") that included rebels led by other dissident colonels in East and South Sumatra and in North Sulawesi.

 Sukarno aggressively opposed the rebels; he called upon his loyal army commander, General Abdul Haris Nasution, to destroy the rebel forces.
 By February 21 forces loyal to Sukarno had been airlifted to Sumatra and began the attack.
 The rebel headquarters was in the southern coastal city of Padang.
 Rebel strongholds stretched all the way to Medan, near the northern end of the island and not far from Malaysia.